lafifii/MovieGram/README.md

 # MovieGram
-A bot on telegram to recommend movies, using The Movie DB
+A bot on telegram to recommend movies and help cinephiles, using The Movie DB

 ## Start
 <p align="center">